In this article

 Ready to deploy OpenStack with proper backup protection?

 OpenMetal provides hosted private cloud and bare metal infrastructure designed for production workloads.
 Our platform supports both OpenStack-native backup solutions and traditional bare metal approaches.
+We have relationships with these vendors and are familiar with the OpenStack-native tools, so we’re happy to help design the best backup solution for your needs.

 Explore OpenStack Infrastructure: